bhvieira/bhvieira.github.io/blog/2020/10/FstatisticVsR2.md

 With all that information, we can see that the RSS of our alternative and our null models are Chi-squared distributed under the null.
 In fact, the ratio of variances (which is proportional to the sum of squared normal variables) is F-distributed.
+The F-test is commonly employed to test for equality of variances under the assumption of normality.
 If we can arrange our RSSs into variances, we can derive the F-statistics.

 So let's define the explained and unexplained variances.